iWebster28/amd-innovation-showcase-2022/submission.md

 2. Copy captured image data to the clipboard
 3. Detect when video frames "change" enough such that a new snapshot should be taken
 4. Comparing images in memory before saving to disk

+## What I would add in the future
+1. A GUI for ease of use
+2. Cross-platform compatibility
+3. Using the OneNote API to directly insert images into notebooks more elegantly (to avoid constant window refocusing with pywinauto)
+4. Support for exporting PDF slideshows
+5. Support for pre-downloading and processing videos